dcunited001/dcunited001.github.io/_posts/2016-06-01-im-not-religious-im-spiritual-1-God-is-not-dead.md

 atheism is still a belief system.

 And a very shifty belief system at that.
-Since atheism attests that because it is composed of no beliefs, the philosophy of atheism appears to be irreproachable.
+Since atheism attests that it is composed of no beliefs and is therefore not a belief system, the philosophy of atheism appears to be irreproachable.
 This would make atheism moreso the inversion of a religion.
 A religion where the the handful of adherents seek to dismantle, disempower and destroy all other religions, while maintaining rhetorical invulnerability through statements like "atheism is not a religion," "atheism is not an ideology," and "atheism is not a belief system."